-7.73 Changes proposed by the Minister in charge of a bill are usually formally publicised by being set out on a Supplementary Order Paper (SOP).
-Changes proposed by the government at the select committee stage will normally be proposed in the report of departmental officials assisting the committee.
-It may, however, be practical and transparent for the Minister to invite a select committee to consider (and consult publicly on) changes set out on an SOP, especially where the proposed changes are extensive or significant.
+7.76 Changes proposed by the Minister in charge of a bill are usually formally publicised in an SOP.
+Changes proposed by the government at the select committee stage will usually be proposed in the report of the agency officials assisting the committee.
+It may, however, be practical and transparent for the Minister to invite a select committee to consider (and consult publicly on) changes set out in an SOP, especially where the proposed changes are extensive or significant.

-7.74 Where amendments proposed to a bill before a select committee or the committee of the whole House are outside the scope of the bill as introduced, authorisation from the House (an “instruction”) will be needed to enable the committee to consider the proposed amendments.
-Similarly, where proposed amendments are affected by the rules on omnibus bills in the Standing Orders, a suspension of Standing Orders will be needed.
+7.77 Where amendments proposed to a bill before a select committee or the committee of the whole House are outside the scope of the bill as introduced, authorisation from the House (an “instruction”) will be needed to enable the committee to consider the proposed amendments.
+Where proposed amendments are affected by the rules on omnibus bills in the Standing Orders, the Business Committee may agree for a bill to be converted into an omnibus bill.
 Procedural advice on these matters and on the parliamentary process should be obtained from the Office of the Clerk.

-7.75 The procedures and consultation requirements set out in this chapter also apply to significant changes to a bill that is before the House or a select committee, whether or not the proposed changes are to be set out on an SOP or are outside the scope of the bill as introduced.
-The policy content of an SOP may be such that further approvals from Cabinet are needed for new policy or to alter existing policy approvals before the SOP is drafted and submitted to the Cabinet Legislation Committee (see paragraphs 7.54 – 7.56).
-This may include a new or supplementary impact statement or summary and, once the SOP is released, a revised or additional departmental disclosure statement.
+7.78 The procedures and consultation requirements set out in this chapter also apply to significant changes to a bill that is before the House or a select committee, whether or not the proposed changes are to be set out in an SOP or are outside the scope of the bill as introduced.
+The policy content of an SOP may be such that further approvals from Cabinet are needed for new policy or to alter existing policy approvals before the SOP is drafted and submitted to the Cabinet Legislation Committee (see paragraphs 7.57 - 7.59).
+This may include a new or supplementary impact statement and, once the SOP is released, a revised or additional agency disclosure statement.

-7.76 Where a Minister's officials advising a select committee are to propose substantive amendments to a bill before the committee, Cabinet should be advised and prior policy approvals should be sought from Cabinet if time permits.
+7.79 Where a Minister's officials advising a select committee are to propose substantive amendments to a bill before the committee, Cabinet should be advised and prior policy approvals should be sought from Cabinet, if time permits.

 - the introduction of, and progress on, bills not promoted by the government (local bills, private bills, and members' bills); and